AustinMattix101/cheat-sheets/README.md

 > :warning: Be aware, products can change over time.
 I do my best to keep up with the latest changes and releases, but please understand that this won’t always be the case.

 I created them as free resources to be used in your specific use cases.
-If you're searching for detailed, in-depth tutorials on some tools or technologies, check out my YouTube Channel: [Christian Lempa](https://www.youtube.com/@austinmattix11).
+If you're searching for detailed, in-depth tutorials on some tools or technologies, check out my YouTube Channel: [Austin Mattix](https://www.youtube.com/@austinmattix11).

 ## Contribution